What is UAPA (Unlawful Activities Prevention Act)?

 - Prevention of Terrorism Act, 2001-2004

-The amendments in UAPA were introduced for the first time in 2004.
+The amendments in UAPA were introduced in 2004.
 Thereafter, UAPA passed through several amendments in 2008, 2012, and most recently in 2019.

 - 2004 Amendments was done in the aftermath of the scrapping of the Prevention of Terrorism Act.

 - A wide range of terrorist activities was included in the 2008 amendments due to the series of bombings in 2006-2008.